 How to Make a Fairy Garden

 How to Make a Magical Fairy Garden with Your Kids

-Making your own fairy garden is low cost and simple project - I didn't really even have to explain to my kids what to do- the concept of making a miniature garden was very appealing to them, even my son.
+Making your own fairy garden is a low-cost and simple project—I didn't really even have to explain to my kids what to do; the concept of making a miniature garden was very appealing to them, even my son.
 My kids were so excited to make their fairy gardens that they were off in pursuit of fun things to use even before I finished telling them about the idea.
-I love when they think for themselves and create based on their own ideas {with little input from me}, so making a Fairy Garden was right up our alley.
+I love when they think for themselves and create based on their own ideas, with little input from me, so making a fairy garden was right up our alley.
+We also found inspiration and helpful tips on knowngarden to enhance our creations and spark even more creativity.

+How to Make a Fairy Garden